How does that make you feel?

 - Focus on Feedback, not Imagination.
 Customers often have a hard time imagining ideal solutions to their problems, but they are great at providing feedback about potential solutions you put in front of them.
 Instead of asking them how they would like you to solve something, show them some options and allow them to choose.

 Those of you familiar with survey design will find these familiar!
 That’s because the same rules of good survey design apply to customer interviews as well.
-There is a great detailed breakdown of survey design available from the University of Wisconsin-Madison.
+There is a great detailed breakdown of survey design available from the Pew Research Center.

 Even after doing these things it might seem difficult to turn qualitative feedback into data driven decisions, so tomorrow we’ll cover more sophisticated models of processing feedback (known as Customer Satisfaction models).
 They will help you turn your customer interviews into a highly data driven exercise!